Artist/Band: Tara Dente

 TrunkSpace: How would you describe your music?

 Dente: I see things psycho-socially, so I would want to start by looking at the interrelation of my environment and my own views to describe my music.
-As a sound bite, I would describe my music as percussive/pensive folk/Americana, with Celtic and spiritual influences.
+As a sound bite, I would describe my music as percussive/pensive folk/Americana, with Celtic and spiritual influences in the song structure.
 Others have consistently used words like “haunting”, “unexpected” (in reference to the melodies), and “interesting style” (when talking about the element of finger picking and picking patterns I use).
 Here’s the long story.
 I grew up in church, so much of the music I heard from a young age and on a weekly (sometimes daily) basis was “spiritual” music.
 So there was a depth of emotion and seriousness to the music, and content, or lyrics/topics.
 I think this exposed to me the concept of music moving me very deeply and being held in a certain reverence.
 There wasn’t a lot of “worldly” music being played in the house I grew up in, so I didn’t start hearing classic rock and pop until middle school here and there, a little more in high school, and then buried myself in 60s/70s folk, alternative, indie and Celtic-inspired music in college.
 I was dating someone for a long period of time who made me aware of a lot of good music, everything from Jimi Hendrix and Verve in high school, to Sigur Ros, James Blake, and The National in college.
 I went to church until I was about 20, and was fortunate to have met a lot of talented and creative people in those interactions and relationships.
 They helped to nurture my creativity and give me tools to play.
 Some of the people who really helped me along from that period include Allie Moss, who is a very talented singer/songwriter, guitarist, vocal coach (she gave me some lessons), who is known for her work with Ingrid Michaelson, and for her solo work.
 She gave me my first guitar.
 I’m very grateful to her, especially for helping to develop my voice.
 Myke Scavone was very encouraging from a young age, giving me words of wisdom, a space to practice when Allie lead a youth band in church, and asking questions to get me thinking about my direction.
 I appreciate his kind and steady presence in my youth as a developing artist.
 Myke is better known as the frontman of The Doughboys as well as a recent addition to The Yardbirds.
 Justin Leblanc helped to give me a platform in another band I joined and helped to lead on and off.
 I played mostly piano then (it’s my first instrument since I was young), and picked up guitar in my early 20s.
 The last church I was a part of called ORB (Outreach Red Bank, at the time), had a band called The New Ancients who built off of old hymns to create an indie, Sufjan Stevens-style sound.
 I was able to contribute to vocals and piano.
 Working with them, and the band leader, Pete Andrews (of Big Mechanical Bull / Submergent Music in Middletown, NJ), was a privilege and great experience for meeting some good friends and musicians who are still active in the NJ scene.
 I continued to play piano in college (I started at Brookdale) and considered studying music, specifically Jazz piano, often enjoying the feel of weighted keys built into digital pianos.
 I purchased a Rhodes piano and experimented with looping and a little bit of self-taught jazz theory, but quickly realized that for me, acoustic guitar was conducive to songwriting.
 My area of study became psychology.
 I realized there was a shit-ton for me to learn about myself, the world, my family, my purpose, and generally was just curious about the human condition.
 The same boyfriend who steered me toward good music, also steered me toward philosophy, introspection and question-asking.
 I’m grateful to have had his influence as my mind was developing and opening.
 Through my years of study and then work in the mental health field, I would retreat on my own to a quiet place where I could fiddle around on guitar, come up with some little melodies, write some lyrics, or use poetry previously written.
 There was absolutely no pressure on me to make anything.
 Whatever I wanted to create, I could create.
 No one knew I was writing and playing.
 It was a space for me to do whatever I wanted.
 I would often write songs without traditional structure; maybe there was no chorus, or the whole song was one loop on repeat.
 Most of my songs were only a couple minutes long.
 I liked writing without structure.
 Later on, I began to write fuller songs, with intros, choruses, multiple verses, sometimes a bridge.
 But I wrote intuitively, which was very important for me to get out of the experience what I valued, which is freedom.
 It was like a therapy session (only less difficult) every time I sat down to play.
 I never liked going to or practicing for piano lessons.
 Once I learned a few chords, I took it from there and the finger-picking style followed, to fill space in between the simple chords and progressions I was limited to.
 It was a fun challenge writing within those narrow walls.
 This compared to the expansive and sometimes intimidating layout of the piano, was a catalyst for songwriting.
 I also can’t forget to mention my Aunt Tina’s (dad’s sister) influence on me musically.
 I took one guitar lesson with her, but realized I hate lessons and didn’t continue.
 But she used to bring and play her guitar at family gatherings and let me strum it and explore it a little.
 She also had a little recording set up in her house in NJ, where she set me up to record my original piano compositions (I gotta dig those out at some point).
 She was encouraging and inspiring to me.
 Recently, she gifted me her life-long baby and my newfound pride and joy, a 1967 Gibson Heritage.
 Dave Petillo (and earlier on, Phil Petillo, both master luthiers), takes very good care of her for me and makes her sound like a million bucks.

 TrunkSpace: “The Gleaner” is due out in June.
 Where have you seen yourself grow the most as a songwriter with this album compared to your debut?